vinniefalco/LuaBridge/trunk/README.txt

 Execute (Ctrl+F5) in MSVC after building, or by typing `make test` at the command line.
 (In either case the command should be executed from the directory in which Luabridge was decompressed.)
-The application will print 'All test succeeded' if everything worked as expected, or an error message otherwise.
+The application will print 'All tests succeeded' if everything worked as expected, or an error message otherwise.

 Using Luabridge